ihdia/docvisor/pages/fullyAutomatic/fa_setup.md

 1. `Document ID`:**string (required)**

-    The data is stored on a per-document basis, with an ID being the key for that document's data.
-In the image shown above, data is shown for only one document.
-The ID of the document here is `bhoomi-4422268662325975730`.
+    The data is stored on a per-image basis, with an ID being the key for that image's data.
+In the image shown above, data is shown for only one image.
+The ID of the image here is `bhoomi-4422268662325975730`.

 2. `imagePath`:**string (required)**

-    `imagePath` is the path to the image of the document associated with the outputs to be visualized.
+    `imagePath` is the path to the image of the image associated with the outputs to be visualized.

 3. `regions`:**dict (required)**

     `regions` is an list of dictionaries.
-Each dictionary in turn stores the regionwise data of the document.
+Each dictionary in turn stores the regionwise data of the image.
 Every region which is to be visualized should be present in `regions` in the above format.

 4.
     1. `groundTruth`:**list (required)**